Annual Salary

 You'll usually need:

-It may be possible to start as a research assistant or graduate industrial scientist and study part-time for a PhD.
+It may be possible to start as a research assistant or graduate industrial scientist.
+You would usually need to study part time for a PhD while you work.

-As a graduate you could look for postgraduate training opportunities offered through Knowledge Transfer Partnerships (KTP).
-In a KTP you would get the opportunity to run a research project together with an industrial organisation and a university or research body.
+As a graduate, you could look for postgraduate training opportunities offered through Knowledge Transfer Partnerships (KTP).
+In a KTP you would get the opportunity to run a research project together with an organisation and a university or research body.

 You can find out more about a career in scientific research through the Science Council.